Bronchial challenge tests

 Your breathing will be tested between each dose with spirometry.
 This is to check if there are any changes in your airways.

-What do my test results mean?
+What do the results of my bronchial challenge test mean?

 If your breathing gets worse quickly during the test, this may mean your airways are more sensitive.
 This could mean you have asthma.
 Your doctor will discuss your results with you and tell you if you need asthma treatments.